 If you want to learn more about this fantastic landmark, visit the City of Santa Ana page.

-Plaza Gerardo Barrios.
+5- Plaza Gerardo Barrios.

 Plaza Gerardo Barrios is located at the heart of the historic district in San Salvador.
-The square is a landmark of San Salvadoran and the entire country.
-Some of the most symbolic buildings in the country surround this plaza; such as the National Palace, the Metropolitan Cathedral, and the National Theater.
+The square is a landmark, not only for the capital city but for the entire country as well.

 - The riots of 1980 during the funeral of Bishop Oscar Romero, murdered six days earlier during mass by a sniper.

 - The celebration of the end of the Civil War in 1992.